-Employees who receive medical care through a network have the following additional rights:
+If you receive medical care through a network, you have the following additional rights:

 - You may choose another doctor from the network’s list of treating doctors if you aren’t happy with your treating doctor.
 You must tell the network, but the network may not deny your request.
-If you aren’t happy with the other doctor you chose, you may have to receive network approval for another change.
+If you aren’t happy with the second doctor you choose, you may have to receive network approval for another change.